-As VP & GM of hardware engineering, I led the teams responsible for creating several of Unisys’ most successful enterprise server products, generating billions of dollars in revenue and making a huge impact on the world.
-Along the way, several of my inventions became patents in the field of high-speed computer processing.
-And one of the servers I helped architect is in the Guinness Book of World Records for its performance.
+As VP & GM of hardware engineering, I had the opportunity to lead the teams responsible for creating several of Unisys’ most successful enterprise server products, generating billions of dollars in revenue and making a huge impact on the world.
+As part of my work, it was really neat to have several of my inventions become patents in the field of high-speed computer processing.
+One of the servers I helped architect is even in the Guinness Book of World Records for its performance.

-Seeing an opportunity in the burgeoning open source market, I developed a plan for a software & services business within Unisys to help take open source into the enterprise.
-I was given the go-ahead to create this new business unit, and within three years of operation, it contributed over $100M in highly profitable revenue.
+I thought there might be an opportunity in the burgeoning open source market, and so I developed a plan for a software & services business within Unisys to help take open source into the enterprise.
+I was given the go-ahead to create this new business unit, and within three years of operation, our team was able to grow it to over $100M in highly profitable revenue.

-I co-founded the Open Solutions Alliance, a non-profit industry consortium comprised of some of the world’s top open source companies to help usher in the then-new era of open source software.
-I was honored to be named by Network World as one of the top business leaders in open source software.
+I was thrilled to co-found the Open Solutions Alliance, a non-profit industry consortium comprised of some of the world’s top open source companies to help usher in the then-new era of open source software.
+And I was incredibly honored to be named by Network World as one of the top business leaders in open source software.
 Even more rewarding was Unisys being named by the industry as “open source’s biggest services gun.”

 More recently, I co-founded ROAR for Good, a wearable tech B-corporation focused on reducing assaults and empowering women.
 ROAR launched a very successful crowdfunding campaign, leading to the company’s initial development and shipment of over ten-thousand safety modules around the world, helping impact many lives.

-I was honored to deliver the commencement address at the Penn State University School of Graduate Professional Studies.
+I was honored to deliver the commencement addresses for Drexel University (2020) and Penn State University School of Graduate Professional Studies (2015).